microsoft/CSS-Exchange/docs/M365/MDO/MDOThreatPolicyChecker.md

 To provide a CSV input file with email addresses and see both EOP and MDO policies, run the following: `.\MDOThreatPolicyChecker.ps1 -CsvFilePath [Path\filename.csv] -IncludeMDOPolicies`

 To provide an email address and see only MDO (Safe Attachment and Safe Links) policies, run the following: `.\MDOThreatPolicyChecker.ps1 -EmailAddresses user1@domainX.com -OnlyMDOPolicies`

+To see the details of the policies applied to mailbox in a CSV file for both EOP and MDO, run the following:  `.\MDOThreatPolicyChecker.ps1 -CsvFilePath [Path\filename.csv] -IncludeMDOPolicies -ShowDetailedPolicies`